Spacechild1/aoo/doc/aoo_protocol.md

 ### /ping (client → server)

 Send a ping message to the server.
 This is used as a heartbeat to keep the TCP connection open.
 (For example, NAT proxies or firewalls tend to drop connections after a certain timeout.)

-#### Pattern:
+#### Pattern

 `/aoo/server/ping`

-#### Arguments:
+#### Arguments

 None